Carglglz/upydev/DOCS/SSLWebREPL_docs.md

     - view   : to preview '.pbm' binary image files (image need to be centered and rows = columns) (encryption mode only)
     -  bat    : prints the content of a '.py' file with Python syntax hightlighting (named after https://github.com/sharkdp/bat)
     - rcat   : prints the raw content of a file (encryption mode only)
+    - timeit : to measure execution time of a script/command
+    - i2c    : config/scan (config must be used first, i2c config -scl [SCL] -sda [SDA]
     - exit   : to exit SSLWebREPL Terminal (in encrypted mode soft-reset by default) to exit without reset do 'exit -nr' to exit and do hard reset 'exit -hr'